intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 propagating the aspects used by each function up to it callers and augmenting the caller's `!intel_used_aspects` set.

-Diagnosing warnings is then straightforward.
-The implement looks for functions that have `!intel_declared_aspects` and compares that set with the `!intel_used_aspects` set (if any).
+Diagnosing warnings for the third bullet point is then straightforward.
+The implementation looks for functions that have `!intel_declared_aspects` and compares that set with the `!intel_used_aspects` set (if any).
 If a function uses an aspect that is not in the declared set, the implementation issues a warning.

+Diagnosing warnings for the fifth bullet point requires the [device configuration file][8] which gives the set of allowed optional features for each target device.
+The implementation looks for functions that have either `!intel_declared_aspects` or `!intel_used_aspects`, and it compares the aspects from these metadata to the allowed list in the configuration file.
+If any aspect is not on the allowed list, the implementation issues a warning.
+In addition, the implementation looks for device functions that have `!intel_reqd_sub_group_size` or `!reqd_work_group_size`.
+If the required sub-group size or the required work-group size is not allowed for the target devices according to the configuration file, the implementation issues a warning.

+[8]: <#device-configuration-file>

 One weakness of this design is that the warning message will only be able to contain the source location of the problem if the compiler was invoked with